alfjesus3/dataStructuresInC/README.md

 TODOs
 ------
 - Introduce more abstract structure so it can work other data types;
+- Implement Tree, a Heap, graphs and hashing and collision data structure;
 DONE
 ------
 - Create Makefile for proj;